Libensemble/libensemble/libensemble/tests/scaling_tests/forces/readme.md

 ### Running with libEnsemble.

-A random sample of seeds is taken and used as imput to the sim func (forces miniapp).
+A random sample of seeds is taken and used as input to the sim func (forces miniapp).

 Modify build_forces.sh for target platform and run to build forces.x: